 For example, when my two girls were a toddler and newborn, we lived in a little house where the bedrooms were upstairs.
 I would get very worried, like unreasonably worried, about going up or down those stairs with both kids.
-Of course, I’d be holding Bella Bean while guiding General Leia, but I would get really tense about it.
-If Leia stopped for any reason part of the way down the stairs, I would yell at her to not stop because I was terrified that she would fall or that I would accidentally drop the baby.
+Of course, I’d be holding the baby while guiding my toddler, but I would get really tense about it.
+If my older daughter stopped for any reason part of the way down the stairs, I would yell at her to not stop because I was terrified that she would fall or that I would accidentally drop the baby.

-Here’s the secret: You can’t “control” irritability.
+Here’s the secret: You can’t “control” irritability or anger.
 Because let’s be real: If you could, you would have already done it by now.

-But still, just because something is difficult doesn’t me we shouldn’t try!
+But still, just because something is difficult doesn’t mean we shouldn’t try.
 Let’s start with the low-hanging fruit and build our way up.

 I know, you’re laughing in maniacal, sleep-deprived way now (or was it just me whose child didn’t let me sleep from like midnight until 2:30 AM?).
 Trust me, I’m mocking myself along with you.